Alecrim/AlecrimAsyncKit/README.md

 ## Motivation
 To make things simpler and get rid of the “completionHandler pyramid of doom”.
 I must confess that one thing that I’d like to see in Swift is a better asynchronous task management than the `completionHandler:` way.
 Even that version 2 has brought several important and extremely well implemented features, this in particular was missing.

 The `async` and `await` was first implemented in **AlecrimFoundation** framework (a private **Alecrim** framework) with a few lines of code wrote in Swift 1.x.
-Then they were ported to its own framework and the source was opened as the features have evolved.
+Then they were ported to their own framework and the source was opened as the features have evolved.

 ## Inspiration
 The `async`/`await` concept from .NET platform.
 Yes, I am a very happy OS X/iOS developer but the world is not and should not be limited to this and there are very good things there that we can bring to this side.